The vulnerability of the indestructible, about the work of the sculptor Wolfgang Sandt

 Prisoners who were not able to work could not be used to make a profit for the SS.

-Other information suggests that the local SS crew consisted at least partially of petty criminals who earned additional income by leasing prisoners as workers under the table.
+Other information suggests that the local SS crew consisted at least partially of petty criminals who were eager to earn additional income by leasing prisoners as workers under the table.

-Excessive hardship would have led to the incapacity of the prisoners, a high number of deaths to bureaucratic complications and possibly an investigation by higher authorities.
+Excessive hardship would have led to the incapacity of the prisoners, a high number of deaths to bureaucratic complications and possibly an investigation by higher authorities which would have disrupted the good "business" of the local SS.

 The memorial